biicode/docs/biicode/configuration_files/dependencies.rst

 ``dependencies.bii``: configuring custom file dependencies
 ===========================================================

-The ``dependencies.bii`` file is used to **define those dependencies that cannot be automatically inferred from your code in a direct way**.
+The ``dependencies.bii`` file is used to **define those internal dependencies that cannot be automatically inferred from your code in a direct way**.
 This is an optional configuration file, and should be placed inside the ``bii`` folder contained in every block, as you can see in the :ref:`project layout <project_layout>` section.
 Optionally, you may specify custom dependencies making use of :ref:`tags inserted in the file comments, as explained in this section<bii_dependencies_tag>`.

 The rules defined in each ``dependencies.bii`` file should affect only to cells contained in the block where the file is included.
 This means that a ``dependencies.bii`` configuration file **can only be locate inside a** ``block_name/bii`` **folder**, and makes no sense having a ``default_dependencies.bii`` file in the workspace ``bii`` folder.